Flank/flank-dashboard/metrics/web/docs/features/public_dashboard/01_public_dashboard.md

 - add the `signInAnonymously()` method to the `UserRepository` abstract class;
 - add the implementation of the `signInAnonymously()` method to the `FirebaseUserRepository` class;
 - create the [`SignInAnonymouslyUseCase`](#SignInAnonymouslyUseCase) class, which calls the `signInAnonymously()` method of the `UserRepository`;
-- create the `UserProfileModel` class;
 - create the [`UserProfileViewModel`](#UserProfileViewModel) class;
+- create the `AuthState` enum;
-- integrate the use case, the model, and the view model described above into the `AuthNotifier`.
+- integrate the use case, the enum, and the view model described above into the `AuthNotifier`.

 Let's review the following class diagram, which describes the relationship between the classes in this module: